- Home

 Nevertheless, the court did affirm the trial judge’s dismissal of the employees’ hostile work environment claim.
 The court agreed that the staffing decision over the course of a single weekend did not rise to the level of severe or pervasive harassment.
 Therefore, it was not sufficient to establish a hostile work environment for the staff.
 In closing, the court further directed the trial court to consider whether an injunction might be appropriate to prevent future acts of discrimination in staff assignments.

-Bret Farrar, Chief of Police, Lakewood Police Department
+Bruce Linton, Assistant Chief of Police, Tukwila Police Department